Ribbon microphone: History

 In the early 1920s, Walter H. Schottky and Erwin Gerlach co-invented the first ribbon microphone.
 By turning the ribbon circuit in the opposite direction, they also invented the first ribbon loudspeaker.
 A few years later, Harry F. Olson of RCA started developing ribbon microphones using field coils and permanent magnets.
-The RCA Photophone Type PB-31 was commercially manufactured in 1931, greatly impacting the audio recording and broadcasting industries.
+The RCA Photophone Type PB-31 was commercially manufactured in 1931.
 Condenser microphones at the time could not compare to its frequency response.
 Radio City Music Hall employed PB-31s in 1932.
 The following year, RCA introduced the Type 44A Velocity Microphone.
 Its tone and pattern control helped reduce reverberation.
 Many RCA ribbon models are still in use and valued by audio engineers.

 The BBC-Marconi Type A was an iconic ribbon microphone produced by the BBC and Marconi between 1934 and 1959.
 Also of note is the ST&C Coles 4038 (or PGS – pressure gradient single), designed by the BBC in 1954 and still used for some applications to this day.
 Its historical uses varied from talks to symphony concerts, and it is regarded as a delicate, fine traditional microphone.
 The German Beyerdynamic M 160 was introduced in 1957, fitted with a smaller microphone element with two 15 mm ribbons combined to create a highly directional pickup pattern.
 The microphone proved to be popular in recording studios.

-RCA eventually abandoned ribbon mic manufacturing and in 1976 transferred the servicing of their microphones to Pasadena, CA based Audio Engineering Associates (AEA Ribbon Mics).
+RCA eventually abandoned ribbon mic manufacturing and in 1976 transferred the servicing of their microphones to Pasadena, CA based Audio Engineering Associates.
 When replacement parts were exhausted, AEA began manufacturing components locally and in 1998 released the R44C—a museum-quality replica of the original RCA microphone.

 Around 2002, relatively inexpensive ($80 – $200) ribbon microphones manufactured in China and inspired by the RCA-44 and older Soviet Oktava ribbon microphones became available.
-UK based Stewart Taverner and his company XAudia developed "The Beeb", modifying vintage Reslo ribbon microphones for better tone, performance and increased output.
+UK-based Stewart Taverner and his company XAudia developed "The Beeb", modifying vintage Reslo ribbon microphones for better tone, performance and increased output.

 In 2007, microphones employing ribbon elements made of strong nanomaterials became available, offering orders of magnitude improvement in signal purity and output level.